replayio/docs/src/app/test-suites/runs-view/page.md

 ## Test details

+{% twocolumns %}
+{% group %}
 Test details include all recorded replays from the test run.

 Common errors are displayed below to provide an overview of the test failure messages.

 Clicking on a test opens the Replay DevTools, allowing you to start debugging that specific test run.
+{% /group %}

 {% figure
   alt="Test Suite Run detail view" src="/images/runs-view-right-column.png"
-  showRadius=false
   height=380
   width=380
 /%}

+{% /twocolumns %}

 {% callout type="link" title="PR comments" %}
 You can access the test suites dashboard directly from your Pull request using.
 This feature lets you quickly navigate to your flaky or failing tests from your pull request.
 For more details, see the [PR comment docs](test-suites/pr-comments).